safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 ### `createTransaction(safe4337CreateTransactionProps)`

-Create a `SafeOperation` by batching transactions.
+Create a `SafeOperation` from a transaction batch.
 You can send multiple transactions to this method.
 The SDK internally bundles these transactions into a batch sent to the bundler as a `UserOperation`.
+If the transaction is only one then no batch is created a it's not necessary.

 **Parameters**